GreyScaling/Financial-Loan-Sector-Analysis/README.md

-# UOB-Financial Loan Market Analysis
+# Financial Loan Sector Analysis

 This project performs web scraping, sentiment analysis, and topic modeling on the financial loan market based on a few sectors.
 It also includes an interactive dashboard to visualize the findings.